Discover DBCC CheckIdent: Top 5 Usage

 Ans:

-Although backups are advised, this DBCC command has no real effect on them.
+Although backups are advised, this DBCC command has no natural effect on them.

 Q: Do special privileges need to be granted?